orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIKitIO-Devices.md

 Devices represent physical devices that contain entity(ies) which in turn contain endpoint(s).

+An example device hierarchy may look like this:

 - Device 1
   - Entity 1
     - Input Endpoint 1